mvkassak/request-do/content/post/cancel-transaction/index.en.md

     - Session
 ---

-Have you ever been stuck mid-action in ServiceNow, with the whole session frozen and unresponsive?
-Yeah, me too — especially when running shady scripts in the background...
+Have you ever had a browser tab freeze in the middle of something in ServiceNow?
+It usually happens when a script takes longer than expected or a form tries to process more than it should.
+The page stops responding, and you sit there wondering if you should refresh or open incognito.

+There’s a small command that can save you in these moments: `cancel_my_transaction.do`.

-## What is `cancel_my_transaction.do`?
+## What it does

-It’s basically a "get out of jail free" card for frozen sessions.
-When ServiceNow locks up — usually because of a long-running transaction — this command tells the platform to cancel whatever is stuck, so you can get back to work without needing to refresh or log out.
+When your session gets stuck, ServiceNow is usually busy running a transaction in the background.
+This endpoint tells the platform to stop whatever is running so the session can recover.
+No need to reload the whole page or log in again.

-## How to Use It
+## How to use it

-Super simple:
+- Take the URL of the tab that froze.

-- Take your current ServiceNow URL and add `/cancel_my_transaction.do` at the end.
+- Add `/cancel_my_transaction.do` at the end.
-- Hit Enter, and that’s it — your session should unlock almost instantly.
+- Press Enter.

 Example:
 `https://yourinstance.service-now.com/cancel_my_transaction.do`

-## A Few Things to Watch Out For

-Before you make this part of your regular toolkit, a quick heads-up:

-- **You might lose unsaved work.**
-  If you cancel a transaction that was in the middle of saving or processing data, that work is gone.
-- **It can interrupt workflows.**
+If the issue was caused by a long-running transaction, the session unlocks right away.

+## Before you rely on it

+There are a few things to keep in mind:

+- Canceling a transaction can drop any work that wasn’t saved.
-  If your frozen session was tied to a bigger process (like an approval flow or background script), canceling it might have ripple effects.
+- If the action was part of a bigger process, stopping it might leave that process incomplete.

-So yeah — use it when you need it, but use it thoughtfully.
+- It’s a recovery tool, not something you should use to skip slow operations on purpose.

-## Final Thoughts
+## Closing thoughts

-`cancel_my_transaction.do` is one of those low-key lifesavers that every ServiceNow user should know about.
-It’s not magic, but when you’re stuck and don’t want to lose your momentum, it can feel pretty close.

----
+This little endpoint won’t solve every freeze, but it helps when you’re stuck and don’t want to start over.
+It’s a small trick that makes life easier when you work on the platform every day.